 The Clash of Clubs: Haries vs. HBT!

-After the success of the last three years, this is back, once again giving you the opportunity to run your hardest and honour your club’s glorious vest, be it green or brown.
+A hugely successful annual alumni race organised between the Haries and alumni club HBT (Hunters Bog Trotters), it’s an opportunity to run your hardest and honour your club’s glorious vest, be it green or brown!
 Get ready to rise up and fight to stake out your claim as the best running club in the city, and by extension, the country.
-Get ready for our fourth annual alumni race: Over the Hill 2015!

-This year’s race will take place on Saturday 7th February.
-It is a friendly match between the Haries and our alumni club, HBT (although non-HBT alumni are also warmly welcomed and invited to compete! ).
+The 2018 edition of the race will take place on TBC.
+It is a friendly match between the Haries and the Trotters (although non-HBT alumni are also warmly welcomed and invited to compete! ).
 A 2-leg relay race around and up Arthur’s seat, this race tests the clubs’ road and hill running abilities:

 - The first leg follows the road round Arthur’s seat (Queen’s Drive) and is approximately 5km long